 Fidell et al. (2011) gives the percent highly annoyed as a function of DNL for all noise caused by airport operations.
 Schomer et al. (2012) does the same for highway and railroad noise.
 The convention is that all noises are compared to road traffic noise.
 The difference in the value of K between any source and road traffic yields the numerical difference in dB between the two situations.
-For example, the CTL for all road traffic noise.
+For example, the CTL for all road traffic is 78 dB and the CTL for all aircraft is 73 dB.
+So, aircraft is 5 dB less tolerable than road traffic noise.
 CTL can quantify the difference between any two situations one wants to consider.
 For example, one could look at the difference between nighttime and daytime, the difference between hilly country and flat country, the difference between urban, suburban, and rural, or the difference between communities on the ocean and those landlocked.